Monday Night Net

 Local (city) Nets

 Each SPECS city operates a local net on Monday night (in most cases) and takes check-ins from members and guests.
-They report the total number of check-ins to the Main net operator during that net.
+They report the total number of check-ins to the main net operator during that net.
 Local nets typically are directed nets and use a script on the air.
-Details may be found on each city's website.
+Refer to the city websites for specifics.

 Table of City Net Frequencies (pdf)